 16 Types of Bagels

-The various kinds of bagels of today exist in many flavors and sizes.
+The various kinds of bagels of today exist in many flavors and sizes, having expanded since the first written record of bagels in 1610.
 After all, why limit yourself to one bagel when you can have a range of delicious ones, right?

 Whether you want an ‘original’ with cream cheese or a choco-chip one, one for breakfast, lunch, or brunch, here is the plethora of different types of bagels that the humble plain option has evolved into.
 On to our list of bagels...